rieckpil/progmot/content/post/one-year-course-release.md

 If you have to set up an entire conference studio for your first online course, chances are high you're procrastinating due to the effort.

-I can highly recommend getting some first touchpoints with video and recording and editing on YouTube.
+I can highly recommend getting some first touchpoints with video recording and editing on YouTube.
 YouTube is a great playground.
 There will be no refunds and (usually) only helpful comments to improve.

 This applies to both the technical setup for recording and selling your course.
 There are many decisions to make, and I'd recommend that you start with the simplest solution that fits your current needs.

 You can buy a green screen later.

 ### Single Digit Refund Rates